Jake Christiansen (coach): Playing career

 Christiansen was born in Marinette, Wisconsin and grew up in Northfield, Minnesota where his father F. Melius Christiansen was conductor of the St. Olaf College Choir.
 Christiansen had musical talent but was also a standout athlete in college.
 He graduated from St. Olaf in 1924 with a bachelor's degree in physical education.
 He later earned a master's degree in education and counseling from North Dakota State University.

 His younger brothers led major college choral programs in the twentieth century: Olaf C. Christiansen at St. Olaf College in Northfield, Minnesota, and Paul J. Christiansen at Concordia College in Moorhead, Minnesota.

 Coaching career

 Valparaiso

 Christiansen was the head football coach for the Valparaiso University in Valparaiso, Indiana for 12 seasons, from 1929 until 1940.
 His football coaching record at Valparaiso was 50–43–4.
 His 1932 team completed the season undefeated.

 Christiansen was called "A remarkable one-man athletics department" at Valparasio.
 He served as football coach, basketball coach, and athletic director from 1929 through 1941.
 His basketball team of 1938 won the Indiana Intercollegiate title and went on to play in the National Tournament in Kansas City, Missouri.
 Valparaiso inducted him into their "Athletic Hall of Fame" in 1998.

-Concordia (MN)
+Concordia (Minnesota)

-Christiansen moved to Concordia College in Moorhead, Minnesota to coach basketball from 1941–42 season through 1952–53 season.
-He also coached football for the school from 1941 through 1968.
+Christiansen moved to Concordia College in Moorhead, Minnesota to coach basketball from the 1941–42 to 1952–53 seasons.
+He also coached football for the school from 1941 to 1968.